-Here you will find my photos of a number of different sites in New England.
-If you have any information to share about any of these places or if you know of any sites not on this list that I could visit please e-mail me.
+Here you will find my photos of sites in New England.
+If you have any information to share about any of these places or if you know of any similar sites not on this list that I could visit please e-mail me.

 Stone Chambers

-There are literally hundreds of stone chambers in New England.
-Some of these chambers are very similar to ancient sites in Europe and some believe that they were built by European explorers before Columbus or by Native Americans who had contact with seafaring Europeans.
-Others believe that these were built by Native Americans for their own religious and ceremonial purposes.
-Some claim that all of these structures were built as root cellars or for other agricultural purposes by colonial and postcolonial farmers.
+It is said that there are hundreds of stone chambers in New England.
+Some of these chambers are very similar to ancient sites in Europe and some have suggested that they were built by European explorers before Columbus, or by Native Americans who had contact with seafaring Europeans.
+Others believe that some chambers were built by Native Americans for their own indigenous religious and ceremonial purposes.
+Some claim that all of these structures were built as root cellars or for other agricultural purposes by early American farmers, and certainly some New England chambers were built or used as root cellars.
 Carbon dating of charcoal recovered at excavations at some sites has yielded dates from thousands of years ago.
-I believe that some of these were very likely built in precolonial times and that some may be among the oldest structures in the New World.
+My opinion is that stone chambers were built at different times by different people for different reasons.
+My interpretation of the available evidence is that some chambers were very likely built by Native Americans in prehistoric times and that some may be among the oldest structures in the New World.

 Burlington MA A small chamber built into a massive stone wall.
 For more detailed information and interpretation of this site please visit Stone Structures.